harsath/Asynchronous-HTTP-Framework-CPP/readme.md

 4. Copy the the sample html files (or point to your own files) with `$ cp -r ../configs .`

 Now, run the server with `./server`

+Checkout the `./examples` dir for more info on using Callbacks and REST API examples.

 You can checkout the libHTTPserver's architecture in `HTTP-Server-Arch.jpg`